-- Support and assistance are available through the web links listed below and attached guide
+- Support and assistance are available through the document 'Creating an ICN Gateway Company Profile' below.

 - Your company summary and company description are used to assess your ability to complete projects when you lodge an EOI - please ensure that your company invests the time and energy required to represent your company in the most effective manner possible.